Amitabh Aurora: Career

 He directed and acted in several short films including Captain The Struggler, which was shortlisted in Paraj Mumbai Short Film Festival in 2014.

 He wrote Television shows including Bani - Ishq Da Kalma and Kehta Hai Dil Jee Le Zara.

 In 2015 he assisted Tigmanshu Dhulia on feature film Yaara.

 He is the founder and creative director of Mumbai-based production house Have Camera Make Films (HCMF).
 In early 2016 HCMF received critical acclaim in the Deccan Chronicle for their short film "Free Basics" featuring popular South Indian actress Shradda Das.
 The Chronicle described it as a "brilliant production" bringing " to the fore the topic of sudden, unplanned and haphazard growth, urbanisation and development."
 Free Basics was part of the official selection for the Zanzibar International Film Festival 2017.

 In 2018 he produced and directed the short film "Blink to Speak" for agency TBWA/India, created for a non-profit, Asha Ek Hope Foundation and NeuroGen Brain & Spine Institute, which won the Health Grand Prix for Good at the 2018 Cannes Lions International Festival of Creativity.

+In 2022, Amitabh wrote, directed and co-produced ASYLUM, a political thriller short film, starring Taher Shabbir, Rishina Kandhari, Sulbha Arya, Vaishnavi Dhanraj.
+It is being presented by eminent film maker Sudhir Mishra and has won best director for Amitabh in Florence Film Awards, best thriller in Paris Film Awards and had its European Premiere at the Indian Film Festival of Stuttgart in July 2023.
+It will be released on a leading ott platform in Dec 2023.